MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 You also can browse through your notes by swiping the notes at the bottom of the screen.
 The corresponding spatial anchor is activated on the model as you swipe.

-The following table shows how notes appear on the model, depending on where the note is located.
+The following images show how notes appear on the model, depending on where the note is located.

 |Note on front of the model|Note on back of the model|Note and model off the screen|
 |-------------------------------------|-------------------------------------------|-----------------------------------------|